DIRT, SWEAT & TEARS… AND SPIT

 - Make cleaning your gloves easier

-- Will make your goalkeeper gloves last longer (NEVER dry out)
+- Will make your goalkeeper gloves last longer, because they will never dry out

 Applying KEEPER BALM® to clean, dry, OLDER gloves will: